Book Review for “Keeping Lucy” by T. Greenwood.

 Although the above noted niggle prevents me from giving this book a full five stars, I’m thrilled that I discovered Greenwood’s writing through this book.
 I think that readers who like solid, women’s fiction that is without swaths of romance, set on the cusp of contemporary and historical eras, that includes a quest for justice, will fall in love with this novel.
 This is why I can warmly recommend this book and give it a very healthy four out of five stars.

-St. Martin’s Press will release “Keeping Lucy” by T. Greenwood on August 6, 2019.
-This book is (will be) available (via the following affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) US eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), Wordery or The Book Depository (both with free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literary), or Thriftbooks.com, as well as from an IndieBound store near you.
+St. Martin’s Press released “Keeping Lucy” by T. Greenwood on August 6, 2019.
+This book is available (via the following affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) US eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), Wordery or The Book Depository (both with free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literary), or Thriftbooks.com, as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley.